thediyblogger/blog/content/blog/how-to-get-more-repins-on-your-pins-on-pinterest.md

     * "...love..."
   * Call to action that attracts users to click (and delivering on that)
   * Highlights the pain or problem the user has, or the solution being offered by the article to solve the pain
+* Aim to create at least 5 images for each post to share on Pinterest.
+Each image should target different keywords with different text.
+This gives you more chances for having one of those images go viral.
+If one does go viral, then some of that virality also helps feed its sibling images.

 ## Measure engagement levels of your boards